“You have to take the good with the bad ...

-The days are long, but don’t worry about being bored – you won’t have time!
-Of course, the perks are obvious!
-You're in a beautiful bush environment, your life is about conservation and furthering the program - and there's no better cure for a hard day than to catch up with the cubs and know you're actually working for them and their future.
+The days are long, but the work is varied and of course, the perks are obvious!
+You're in a beautiful bush environment, your life is about conservation and furthering the program - and there's no better cure for a hard day than to catch up with the lions and know you're actually working for them and their future.

 What will I be doing?

 What your role will be will depend a lot on your particular interests and experience.
 Before your arrival we will discuss with you how best to fit your skills with the project's needs to ensure both parties benefit from your time at the project.

 As well as being involved in the day-to-day running of the project, we also operate volunteer programs, so you could assist co-coordinating volunteers to ensure that the daily tasks required by the operation are completed.
 This is where you will not only require great organisational skills, but you will also need to have excellent people skills too to work with our many volunteers from all walks of life from around the world.